 Choosing the Right Plastic Surgeon

-Dr. Heather Lee is a board-certified facial plastic and reconstructive surgeon and a board-certified otolaryngologist who has trained extensively with Dr. Quatela.
+Dr. Heather Lee is a double board-certified facial plastic and reconstructive surgeon and otolaryngologist who has trained extensively with Dr. Quatela.
 She specializes in both aesthetic and functional procedures and is known for her meticulous surgical results and compassionate care.

-Dr. Alex Montague is a highly-trained facial plastic surgeon and board-certified otolaryngologist who trained under Dr. Quatela for a facial plastic and reconstructive surgery fellowship.
+Dr. Alex Montague is a double board-certified facial plastic surgeon and otolaryngologist who trained under Dr. Quatela for a facial plastic and reconstructive surgery fellowship.
 He has exemplary skills in both technique and patient care and specializes in aesthetic and functional procedures.